Check out our article to learn video interview tips so you can prepare for and succeed in your remote job interviews.

 - Share an example of a time you were able to motivate a coworker.

-We’ve outlined answers to these behavioral interview questions that you can adapt based on your own experience and background.
+We’ve outlined answers to behavioral interview questions that you can adapt based on your own experience and background.
 In general, you should make sure that your answers are succinct and that you avoid rambling.
 We always recommend that you offer to go into more detail, which gives the interviewer the chance to make a decision on whether or not you should continue talking about that topic.

 For even more behavioral interview questions from top tech companies, check out our guide.